Aspose/releases.aspose.com/content/html/net/new-releases/aspose.html-for-.net-22.6-(dlls-only).md

 folder_name: "Aspose.HTML for .NET 22.6 (DLLs only)"
 download_link: "/html/net/new-releases/aspose.html-for-.net-22.6-(dlls-only)/cf404046f6316ae08e1fee824e438c04-4-7576"
 download_text: "Download"
 intro_text: "This ZIP file contains only the Aspose.HTML for .NET assemblies.
-The assemblies ..."
+The assemblies are the same as in the MSI installer of the product of the same version.
+Download this if you want to use Aspose.HTML without the MSI installer, i.e. you cannot run MSI installers on Mono.
+This ZIP download does not contain the user documentation in the Microsoft Help format which is included in the MSI installer."
 image_link: "/resources/img/zip-icon.png"
-download_count: " 28/6/2022 Downloads: 1  Views: 1 "
+download_count: " 28/6/2022 Downloads: 2  Views: 1 "
 file_size: "File Size: 19.78MB"
 parent_path: "html/net"
 section_parent_path: "html/net"